MaxzorG/Just-Dance-Controller-PC/README.md

 It runs as a standalone server on your PC and provides a web interface on your phone to interact with the game in real-time.

+This is still on BETA, it's a personal project so it might have some glitches, please let me know in Issues.

 ## Features

 - **Motion Tracking:** Uses the smartphone accelerometer to track dance moves and score points in the game.